SeppeWillems13/nyt-connections-definer/README.md

+Here's the updated README for the NYT Connections Definer project with the Mozilla Add-ons link added:

 # NYT Connections Definer

 A browser extension that provides quick word definitions for the New York Times Connections game and similar web pages.
 Instantly see word meanings in a popover, with a customizable popover position.